 - Roadway hazards – Even when a truck is perfectly maintained, the truck does not surpass its weight requirements and the driver is operating the truck safely, a tire blowout can still occur.
 When the roads have potholes, the pavement is uneven, the road has debris on it, tires can sustain damage and be at risk for a blowout.

 While cities have a responsibility to maintain the roads, truck companies and truck drivers have a responsibility to regularly inspect and properly maintain the tires.
 If you have sustained injuries in a truck accident caused by a tire blowout, contact an attorney immediately to help determine the cause and find out what your rights are in the situation.

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP is a personal injury law firm that helps injury victims in Washington, D.C., Virginia and Maryland.
+Koonz McKenney Johnson & DePaolis LLP is a personal injury law firm that helps injury victims in Washington, D.C., Virginia and Maryland.
 We help those injured due to truck accidents, car crashes, bicycle accidents and pedestrian accidents.
 Call us today to speak to an experienced accident attorney.